Chinese Herbal Medicine

 He is respected worldwide as an inspirational teacher and clinician and co-author of the textbook Manual of Acupuncture.

-Mazin specializes in: Dermatology, auto-immune & allergic disease.
+Mazin specialises in: Dermatology, auto-immune & allergic disease.

 Read full biography & Fees

 TCM combines a detailed analysis of signs and symptoms with a unique system of pulse and tongue diagnosis to develop a detailed picture of the course and process of disease.
-After diagnosis each person will be prescribed an individual herbal formula, tailor made to their specific requirements.
+After diagnosis each person will be prescribed an individual herbal tea formula, tailor made to their specific requirements, to be taken daily as part of their food intake.
 This allows for a subtle but powerfully effective form of treatment with minimal side-effects.
 Considerable research into many aspects of TCM has been conducted in China and the West proving beyond doubt its efficacy and merit.
 People of any age and constitution can benefit from Chinese herbal medicine.

 ...Chinese herbal medicine allows for a subtle but powerfully effective form of treatment with minimal side-effects.